All Episodes

 I just don't know.

-I will also this is the first time that I have been directed to and seen table B1 in the release that comes out every month from the Bureau of Labor Statistics that mentions these raw numbers.
+I will also, this is the first time that I have been directed to and seen table B1 in the release that comes out every month from the Bureau of Labor Statistics that mentions these raw numbers.

-I've well, we've talked raw numbers, but I've actually seen the numbers, but not in this context.
+I've, well, we've talked raw numbers, but I've actually seen the numbers, but not in this context.

-We have mentioned the number of jobs lost in terms of the universe, the labor force participation rate, but I've this is the first time in the discussion of the monthly unemployment numbers that I have seen anything like this.
+We have mentioned the number of jobs lost in terms of the universe, the labor force participation rate, but this is the first time in the discussion of the monthly unemployment numbers that I have seen anything like this.

-But I'm I No, I don't.
+But I'm, I, no, I don't.

 I just don't understand it.